-N.B. (provisionally adopted by Decision No DEC-18/100-V/2013): When the tasters do not perceive fruitiness in a sample and the intensity of the classifying negative attribute is 3.5 or less, they should remove the tasting glass from the heating device, set it aside and continue working with the other samples, if any.
+N.B.
+When the tasters do not perceive fruitiness in a sample and the intensity of the classifying negative attribute is 3.5 or less the panel leader may decide to arrange for the tasters to analyse the sample again at ambient temperature (COI/T.20/Doc.
+No 6/Rev. 1, September 2007, section 3 - General specifications for installation) while specifying the context and concept of ambient temperature.
 When the sample reaches room temperature, the tasters should re-assess it to check solely whether fruitiness is perceived.
 If it is, they should mark the intensity on the scale.